20 September 2019

 Now, with two Oscar nominations under her belt, Susan Hayward was a force to be reckoned with.
 Good scripts finally started to come her way and she chose carefully because she wanted to appear in good quality productions.
 Her caution paid off, as she garnered yet a third nomination in 1953 for With a Song in My Heart (Walter Lang, 1952).

 Later that year she starred as Rachel Donaldson Robards Jackson in The President's Lady (Henry Levin, 1953) with Charlton Heston.
-She was superb as Andrew Jackson's embittered wife, who dies before he was able to take office as President of the United States.
+She was superb as Andrew Jackson's embittered wife, who died before he was able to take office as President of the United States.
+After her fourth Academy Award nomination for I'll Cry Tomorrow (Daniel Mann, 1955), Susan began to wonder if she would ever take home the coveted gold statue.
+She didn't have much longer to wait, though.

 In 1958 she gave the performance of her lifetime as real-life California killer Barbara Graham in I Want to Live!
 (Robert Wise, 1958), who was convicted of murder and sentenced to death in the gas chamber.
 Susan was absolutely riveting in her portrayal of the doomed woman.
 This time she was not only nominated for Best Actress, but won.
-After that role she appeared in about one film a year.
+After that role, she appeared in about one film a year.

 Thomas Mc Williams at IMDb: "Susan's personality is usually described as cold, icy, and aloof.
 She did not like socialising with crowds.
 She disliked homosexuals and effeminate men.
 Her taste in love ran strictly to the masculine, and both of her husbands were rugged Southerners.
-She loved sport fishing, and owned three ocean going boats for that purpose.
+She loved sport fishing and owned three ocean-going boats for that purpose.
 Film directors enjoyed Susan's professionalism and her high standards.
 She was considered easy to work with, but she was not chummy after the cameras stopped."

-She was laid to rest in a grave adjacent that of her husband Floyd Eaton Chalkley in the peace of Carrollton, Georgia where they had spent several happy years together in life.
-Hayward had been married twice: first to actor Jess Barker from 1944 till their divorce in 1954.
+In 1972 she made her last theatrical film, The Revengers (Daniel Mann, 1972), starring William Holden.
+A two-pack-a-day smoker with a taste for drink, Susan was diagnosed with brain cancer in March of 1972.
+The disease finally claimed her life in 1975 and she died at her Hollywood home.
+Susan Hayward was 57.
+She was laid to rest in a grave adjacent to that of her husband Floyd Eaton Chalkley in the peace of Carrollton, Georgia where they had spent several happy years together in life.
+Susan Hayward had been married twice: first to actor Jess Barker from 1944 till their divorce in 1954.
 They had two children.
 With Floyd Eaton Chalkley, she was married from 1957 till his death in 1966.

 Susan Hayward